npmcdn-to-unpkg-bot/nygeog.github.com/_posts/2016-06-09-nyc-parks-street-trees-count-data-jam-2016.markdown

 tags: hackathon parks street trees hackforchange cartodb opendata
 ---

 This past Saturday I participated in the [NYC Parks TreesCount!
-Data Jam](https://www.nycgovparks.org/events/2016/06/04/treescount-data-jam)
+Data Jam](https://www.nycgovparks.org/events/2016/06/04/treescount-data-jam).
+Below is some info describing the event.

 > NYC Parks will unveil NYC’s latest urban forest dataset.
 This is the most spatially accurate map of New York City’s street trees.
 Join NYC Parks, BetaNYC, TreesCount! partners, tree care volunteers, and other civic hackers to improve our understanding of, and plan for the future of our City’s urban forest!